Top figuring skating coach Richard Callaghan suspended

 A celebrated figure-skating coach has been suspended nearly 20 years after male skaters first leveled sexual misconduct allegations against him.

-Richard Callaghan, who coached Olympic gold medalist Tara Lipinski, was suspended by the U.S. Figure Skating Committee and the watchdog group U.S. Center for SafeSport amid a new investigation.
+Richard Callaghan, who coached Olympic gold medalist Tara Lipinski, was suspended from the U.S. Figure Skating Committee by the watchdog group U.S. Center for SafeSport amid a new investigation.
+His name was removed from the website of the Florida Everglades Skating Club, where he was a coach.

-Callaghan did not immediately respond to a request for comment on Friday afternoon.
+"He had received not prior notice of there being a second round of grievances or of the potential of an interim suspension," Groulx told NBC News on Friday.

+"I’ve placed a call to SafeSport to attempt to gather information about the allegations and the basis for the interim suspension.
+I have not received a return call.
+We are weighing whether or not the fundamental rights of due process have been violated.”

 SafeSport does not comment on pending investigations and the nature of the current complaint against him is unknown.
+The organization's regulations say it will alert the accused of plans for an interim suspension by sending a notice to their last known email or postal address unless there are "emergency circumstances" that require immediate action.

 Craig Maurizi, a skater who worked with Callaghan for two decades, accused the renowned coach of inappropriate sexual conduct with him beginning when he was 15 years old, according to The New York Times.

 Maurizi filed a complaint against Callaghan with the U.S. Figure Skating Association in 1999, but that grievance was dismissed.
-NBC News has reached out to the lawyer who represented Callaghan in 1999.
+It was not immediately clear if the current investigation involves Maurizi's allegation, and Maurizi was not available for comment.

 Eddy Zeidler, another former student, alleged that Callaghan exposed himself to him in a hotel room in 1992, according to The Times.